MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/integration-overview.md

 ### Enable customer service representative to facilitate change of address for Finance and Operations customers

 A customer relocates and wishes to change their billing and shipping address information.
-This customer contacts the customer support representative and places the ‘change of address’ request.
-The customer support representative attends the call and helps to change the billing and shipping address information of the customer.
+This customer contacts the customer support representative and requests a change of address.
+The customer support representative takes the call and changes the billing and shipping address information of the customer.

 | Decision                    | Information              |
 |-----------------------------|--------------------------|